1. Welcome to Additional Verification

 To register for Additional Verification, visit the registration page to register your mobile phone, where you will be asked for a few personal details to assure the system that you are really you.

 Next you are asked for your mobile number and a code is sent to you which you must type into the registration page to prove that you have the mobile phone that receives text messages on the number you provided.
+Non-UK phone numbers should be entered with a "00" prefix before the country code.

 If that all works then you have succeeded in registering your mobile phone for the Additional Verification service.
 Well done!